Clubs and Organizations

 Our club seeks environmental sustainability both on and off campus through a variety of avenues.
 On campus students regularly participate in working in our garden, monitoring our bee hives, and improving our recycling system.
 Off campus we seek to involve ourselves in the greater environmental problems of our time, both by being well educated and going on informational trips.
 Earthkeepers is dedicated to being proper stewards of the earth.
 As a part of this commitment to learning we visit off-campus farms, communities and other sites that promote sustainable growth.

 Habitat for Humanity

 Operation Net facilitates fundraising activities to raise money to buy mosquito nets in countries around the world, boosting the local economy, while saving lives.
-It also seeks to create awareness of this great need on the EU campus and the local community.
+It also strives to create awareness of this great need to the EU campus and the local community.